natevw/simplify-user-agent/README.md

-# simplify-user-agent: simplified browser User Agent helper library
+# simplify-user-agent: parsing/matching helpers for browser user agent strings

 `simplify-user-agent` is a lightweight way to simplify User Agent strings: